 - See the full business picture

-Here’s the two easiest ways that you can calculate your labour cost:
+Here’s the two easiest ways on how to calculate labor cost:

-The first way to calculate labour cost is as a function of your revenue.
-As we discussed, there are so many different labour costs involved.
+The first way to calculate labor cost is as a function of your revenue.
+As we discussed, there are so many different labor costs are involved.

-I like to bundle them all up together, because I don’t want any to fall between the cracks as a miscellaneous item in my books.
+I like to bundle all the labor costs up together, because I don’t want any labor cost to fall between the cracks as a miscellaneous item in my books.
 If that happens, it’s hard to categorize and make informed choices.

-Now that you have the total amount of money that you spend on labour, including extra expenses, you divide that number by your total annual revenue.
+Now that you have the total amount of money that you spend on labor, including extra expenses, you divide that number by your total annual revenue.

 Multiply that decimal by 100 and you have your labour cost percentage for your whole year!

 For example, at our restaurant we make a million dollars in revenue before taxes.
-The total cost of our annual labour is $285k.
+The total cost of our annual labor cost is $285k.
 Divide that and multiply by a hundred.
-The percentage of labour as a function of our revenue is 28.5%.
+The percentage of labor as a function of our revenue is 28.5%.

 Now you may be thinking, why is this number important?